Quick Summary

 Lychees are usually eaten fresh, but they’re also great in desserts or as a flavoring for drinks.
 In some parts of India, they’re even used to make wine!
 Be careful not to eat too many at once, though, as they can cause a bit of a sugar rush.

-Jackfruit is the largest tree-borne fruit in the world and has a spiky green exterior.
+Jackfruit is the world’s largest tree-borne fruit with a spiky green exterior.
 Don’t let its intimidating appearance fool you – inside, you’ll find yellow, fleshy bulbs that are sweet and flavorful.

 In India, jackfruit is enjoyed both ripe and unripe.
 Ripe jackfruit is sweet and often eaten fresh or used in desserts.
-Unripe jackfruit, on the other hand, is used in savory dishes like curries and biryanis.
+On the other hand, unripe jackfruit is used in savory dishes like curries and biryanis.
 The seeds are also edible and can be roasted like nuts.

 While pineapples aren’t native to India, they’ve become a popular summer fruit, especially in the southern and northeastern states.